jmcdaniel43/Reactive_PB_NN_MD/README.md

-# MS_EVB_MD_CODE
+# Reactive_PB_NN_MD
-This is a multi-state empirical valence bond (MS-EVB) molecular dynamics code for simulating proton dynamics.
+This is a reactive molecular dynamics code based on PB-NN potentials, in which neural networks are utilized in the off-diagonal elements of the Hamiltonian to mediate the chemical reactions.

-This code uses a custom update algorithm to calculation PME forces for the diabatic states in the MS-EVB Hamiltonian.
+This code uses a custom update algorithm to calculation PME forces for the diabatic states in the Hamiltonian matrix.
 See Supporting Information in McDaniel, Yethiraj JPCB, 2017, 121, 9247-9259.